etjernst/etjernst.github.io/_resources/git-tutorial.md

 <span class="gt-num">05</span>
 <p class="gt-eyebrow">going online</p>
 <h2>Put it on GitHub</h2>
 <p>So far this lives only on your laptop.
 GitHub gives it a backup and a home.
-On <a href="https://github.com/">github.com</a>, click New, name the repository, leave it empty (no README for now, since you already have one locally), and create it.
-GitHub hands you a URL ending in <code>.git</code>.
+On <a href="https://github.com/">github.com</a>, click New, name the repository, and leave it completely empty.
+Do not let GitHub add a README or a <code>.gitignore</code> for you.
+If it creates even one file, the repository starts its own separate history, and GitHub rejects your first push with a confusing error.
+Once the empty repository exists, GitHub hands you a URL ending in <code>.git</code>.
 Connect the two and send your commits up:</p>
 <pre><code>git remote add origin https://github.com/yourname/thesis.git
 git branch -M main
 git push -u origin main</code></pre>
+<div class="gt-callout">The first time you push, GitHub needs to confirm it is really you.
+It opens a browser sign-in through the Git Credential Manager, or asks for a Personal Access Token you generate in your GitHub account settings.
+Your ordinary GitHub website password will not work here, and that is expected.</div>
 <p><code>origin</code> is just the conventional name for your GitHub copy, and <code>-u</code> remembers the connection so that from now on a bare <code>git push</code> does the job.
 Refresh the GitHub page and your files and history are sitting there.</p>
 <p>From here the daily rhythm has a shape worth burning into memory, because pushing is the last step, not the only one.
 You cannot push what you have not committed, and you cannot commit what you have not staged.
 The full loop:</p>
 <pre><code>git pull                  <span class="o"># 1. grab anything new on GitHub</span>